shaik-rehna/Anomaly-Detection-in-Pedestrian-Surveillance-Videos/README.md

-This project implements a real-time pipeline for detecting anomalies in surveillance footage using object detection (YOLOv5), tracking (DeepSORT), and custom rule-based logic.
+This project implements a pipeline for detecting anomalies in surveillance footage using object detection (YOLOv5), tracking (DeepSORT), and custom rule-based logic.
 Applied on the UCSD Ped2 and Avenue datasets.

 ---